 Snap a photo of the towns two most iconic houses, the Gerlauchschmiede as well as the Plönlein with Kobolzeller Steige and Spitalgasse.
 Then when you’re done, find all the towers that were once used to safe guard the town.

 The second medieval walled town of three along the Romantic Road, Dinkelsbühl is located in Central Franconia and is definitely worth a visit.
 Luckily, the entire town escaped the Second World War completely unscathed, which means that it remains just as beautiful today as it did in the Medieval Ages.
 Although, the town claims it is “the most beautiful town in Germany”, which we feel is definitely ONE of the most beautiful, but far from being the MOST beautiful.
+It is however, one of the best stops along the Romantic Road.

 The best part of the town is the Weinmarkt, or Wine Market.
 Colorful gabled buildings line the market, dating from around 1600.
 Here you’ll find many restaurants and cafes along the promenade making for an enjoyable and surprisingly exciting town to visit!